ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 3. Select the `Web application` application type.
 4. Name your OAuth 2.0 client (e.g. `test-demo-spring-react-app`).
 5. Add an authorized redirect URI, with the value `https://<Auth0 Domain>/login/callback`, replacing `<Auth0 Domain>` with the `Auth0 Domain` listed in the Auth0 settings for your app.
 (It should look something like: `https://dev-pfjsl7rp.auth0.com/login/callback`, without the `<>` in it.)
-6. Scroll down and click "Save" to create your Google OAuth App.
+6. Scroll down and click "Create" to create your Google OAuth App.
 7. Take note of the "Client ID" and "Client Secret"; you will need to copy these values in the next step, so keep this browser tab open.

 Navigate back to the Auth0 dashboard.